ska-telescope/developer.skatelescope.org/src/development_practices/incident_management.rst

 * If the issue impacts on teams ability to do integration testing then it is `#proj-mvp <https://skasoftware.slack.com/archives/CKBDRGCKB>`_
 * For major outages that are likely to have impact project wide then consider making announcements in multiple related channels to capture all the affected user communities.

-It maybe necessary to use multiple forms of communication, and/or channels.
-What spread of these channels are required will be part of the ongoing impact assessment as the Incident unfolds.
+It may be necessary to use multiple forms of communication, and/or channels.
+What spread of these channels is required will be part of the ongoing impact assessment as the Incident unfolds.
+It is also important to gather all the incident related to communication in one place so that it is shared and discussed from a central location.
+This may be a temporary slack channel linked to JIRA ticket as long as it is shared with other ways of communications to give/take updates on the incident.

 Identify the problem and assemble the team and resources